srikanth30494/MERN/README.md

 ```
 http-server -p 8080 -g -o
 ```
-where `-p 8080` is the port http-server runs on, `-g` serves the `.gzip` files from the dist folder instead to `.min.js` files and `-o` Opens browser window after starting the server.
+where `-p 8080` is the port http-server runs on, `-g` serves the `.gzip` files from the dist folder instead of `.min.js` files and `-o` Opens browser window after starting the server.

 ## Docker Build: